jo/sync-tank/chesterfield-migration/index.md

   </figcaption>
 </figure>

+In the next section, we will give our undivided attention to transformer modules.
+But before that, let us spend some time thinking through the *multi-version* aspect.
+Two questions in particular will concern us in the following: How can we control which version of the data gets distributed to which part of the system?
+And how can we manage multiple versions of the same documents in a single database?

 ### Replication channels

-Chesterfield is a *server-side* migration.
-This means that apps will replicate documents from their local databases to the server-side database where *transformers* will produce all relevant versions of the documents that will then be synchronized across the system.
-If we dig a little further though, we will find that not *all* versions will have to be propagated to *all* clients.
+We want to maintain multiple versions of the same data in parallel because we would like to provide backwards compatibility for older applications.
+This is why we migrate data on the server and distribute updates across the system.
+If we dig a little further though, we will find that not *all* document versions will have to be propagated to *all* clients.
 For instance, if a new client produces a todo item according to version three, and if the server migrates this document down to versions one and two, the newer client would not be interested in receiving the older documents.
 We can save a lot of traffic and storage if we can prevent newer clients from receiving older documents.

 Do we also need to prevent clients from receiving *newer* document versions than they can currently handle?
 The answer depends on which side we favor in a trade-off between replication traffic and ease of application update.
 On the one hand, preventing newer documents from being replicated to clients that are not yet ready results in lower traffic.
 On the other hand, the newer documents will have to be replicated anyway once the application is updated and is expecting newer schema versions.

 And there is more: if we allow newer documents to reach clients that are not yet ready we can support what we would like to call *seamless migrations*, migrations without downtime.
-This is possible because we could migrate documents up to a new version, distribute them across the system, and only once the clients had enough time to receive the new data would we update them.
+This is possible because we could migrate documents up to a new version, distribute them across the system, and only provide application updates once the clients had enough time to receive the new data.
 Once the apps get updated, they find all the new data they need is already in their local database!

 Our short discussion has elicited two new requirements with respect to replication management: